-Fuel cell technology helps address the two major challenges with automobiles today - petroleum use and carbon dioxide vehicles can operate on renewemissions, Flores said.
-Fuel cell from sources like wind and biomass.
-The only emission from able hydrogen that can be made fuel cell vehicles is water vapor.
+Fuel cell technology helps address the two major challenges with automobiles today - petroleum use and carbon dioxide emissions, Flores said.
+Fuel cell from sources like wind and biovehicles can operate on renewable hydrogen that can be made fuel cell vehicles is water vapor.